-Parents of summer-born children can request that admission to Reception is delayed to the following academic year - the start of the next September term will be when the child reaches compulsory school age.
-We invite parents to visit the school so that we can explain the provision that is on offer to children in our Reception class, how it is tailored to meet the needs of the youngest children and how their needs will be met as they move through the school.
-This is an opportunity to discuss any concerns parents have about the child's readiness for school.
-Children in Reception and in an Early Years setting all receive the Early Years Foundation Stage curriculum which is largely play-based learning.
+We invite parents to visit so that we can discuss our Reception offer, how it is tailored to meet the needs of younger children and how their needs would be met as they move through the school.
+This is an opportunity to talk about parental preferences and their concerns about the child's readiness for school.
+Children follow the same Early Years Foundation Stage (EYFS) curriculum in Reception and in an Early Years setting.
+This play-based learning can be differentiated to meet the needs of the individual child.